A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Introduction

-In the ensuing years, these two ideas developed separately with minimum interactions with one another. \footnote{ Notable exceptions include works from the group led by Jan Verschelde \cite{AdrovicVerschelde2013Polyhedral,Verschelde2009Polyhedral} in which local Puiseux series representations of positive dimension zero sets are computed through polyhedral-like homotopy methods, as well as an unpublished program by Tsung-Lin Lee for computing individual witness sets using \tech{HOM4PS-2.0}.} In this paper, we present a ``stratified'' polyhedral homotopy method for sampling positive-dimensional solution sets of Laurent polynomial systems, which will incorporate key advantages of both, including \begin{enumerate}[leftmargin=8ex] \item The number of paths is the Bernshtein-Kushnirenko-Khovanskii bound, whereas the complexity of the traditional approach is only bounded by the B\'ezout bounds; \item This homotopy preserves the monomial structure which is of particular importance in many problems originating from science and engineering where monomial structure imposes additional constraints that are crucial for specific applications; and \item one single homotopy is used to sample components of all dimensions, including isolated solutions, and sample sets for non-isolated solution components are produced as by-products from the process of computing isolated solutions with minimum overhead. \end{enumerate}
+In this paper, we present a ``stratified'' version of the polyhedral homotopy for sampling positive-dimensional solution sets defined by an unmixed Laurent polynomial system with the following key advantages \begin{enumerate}[leftmargin=7ex] \item The number of paths is the Bernshtein-Kushnirenko-Khovanskii bound, whereas the complexity of the traditional approach is only bounded by the B\'ezout bounds. \item This homotopy preserves the monomial structure, which is of particular importance in many problems originating from science and engineering where the monomial structure imposes additional constraints that are crucial for specific applications. \item A single homotopy is used to sample components of all dimensions, including isolated solutions, and sample sets for non-isolated solution components are produced as by-products from the process of computing isolated solutions with minimal overhead. \end{enumerate}

-Indeed, the proposed homotopy method is nearly identical to the widely used formulation of polyhedral homotopy with the only necessary modification being the way coefficients perturbation is performed.
-We start with a simple motivating example.